Features

 - Daniel Sokolowski, Philipp Martens, and Guido Salvaneschi.
 2019.
 Multitier Reactive Programming in High Performance Computing.
 In Proceedings of the 6th ACM SIGPLAN International Workshop on Reactive and Event-Based Languages and Systems, REBLS.
 October 20–25, 2019, Athens, Greece. [author version]

-- Pascal Weisenburger and Guido Salvaneschi.
+- Pascal Weisenburger, Guido Salvaneschi.
 2019.
 Multitier Modules.
 In Proceedings of the 33rd European Conference on Object-Oriented Programming, ECOOP, Leibniz International Proceedings in Informatics (LIPIcs).
 July 15–19, 2019, London, United Kingdom.
-Schloss Dagstuhl – Leibniz-Zentrum für Informatik, Dagstuhl, Germany. http://doi.org/10.4230/LIPIcs.ECOOP.2019.3 [definitive version] [author version] [PDF slides] [HTML slides] [video recording]
+Schloss Dagstuhl – Leibniz-Zentrum für Informatik, Dagstuhl, Germany. https://doi.org/10.4230/LIPIcs.ECOOP.2019.3 [definitive version] [author version] [PDF slides] [HTML slides] [video recording]